panliangrui/FORESEE/README.md

   </div>
 </div>

-# Feature-interactive Siamese graph encoder for predicting STAS in lung cancer histopathology images
+# FORESEE: Multimodal and Multi-view Representation Learning for Robust Prediction of Cancer Survival

 ## Table of Contents